NTRajapaksha/autonomous-data-analyst/README.md

 ## 🧠 System Architecture

-Unlike standard RAG chatbots, NexusAI operates on a **Cyclic Cognitive Architecture**.
+Unlike standard RAG chatbots, this one operates on a **Cyclic Cognitive Architecture**.
 It uses a "Reason → Code → Observe → Fix" loop to solve complex data problems.

 ```mermaid
 graph TD